 - The Gospel of the Flying Spaghetti Monster: The Flying Spaghetti Monster caused the great flood by accident; when making pasta, the drain of the heavenly kitchen sink emptied itself straight down to earth.
 Oops.

 - In Blå Tornet, the world was created by a guy who one day had a really bad cold.
 In his fever he happened to give his angels some really bad orders.
 Thousands of years of tragedy later, these are still in effect.
 And no, this is not Played for Laughs at all.
 Quite the contrary, actually.

 - In an interview with J. R. R. Tolkien, regarding The Lord of the Rings and The Silmarillion, he claimed that while Eru Illúvatar [God] is infallible, the gods (Valar) set off the chain of events by making the initial mistake of inviting the elves to Valinor "in order to protect them."
-And before that, evil was introduced to the universe by the fall of Melkor, a Vala who became the god of evil [Satan].
+Before that, evil was introduced to the universe by the fall of Melkor, a Vala who became the god of evil [Satan].
 So in this case the lowercase gods (or rather, angelic semi-divine beings) are flawed while uppercase God is not.

 - The Powers That Be of the Young Wizards universe generally mean well, but because they exist out of time they can't always understand problems as seen by normal mortals, which is why they need mortal wizards helping them.
 To quote senior wizard Carl, "They know what the universe was like when it left the factory but we're the ones who know all the little noises it makes.
 And where to kick it to make them stop."

 - The Most High in Russell Kirkpatrick's Fire Of Heaven trilogy and follow-on Broken Man/Husk Trilogy — he knows it and seeks someone to replace him.
 He's too tired to care any more and knows that makes for a poor God.